skip to content

 Life in Cambridge

-All PhD students at the University of Cambridge are affiliated with a college, where they can find accomodation, community, and a range of facilities and services.
-One CTR studentship is generously co-sponsored by King’s College Cambridge, where one of our PhD students will be based.
+All PhD students at the University of Cambridge are affiliated with a college, where they can find accommodation, community, and a range of facilities and services.
 To find out more about life in Cambridge and its 31 historic, we encourage students to take a virtual tour of prospective colleges and departments.

 Enquiries